So what is coliving? More importantly, will you like it? This article will help you decide if it’s for you.

 Even though coliving buildings are designed with plenty of comfort in mind, they can also be less expensive than living alone.

-The biggest attraction coliving offers Millennials, however, appears to be the promise of an “instant community,” the ability to socialize and develop friendships simply by going home after work.
+For many, coliving’s biggest attraction appears to be the promise of an “instant community,” the ability to socialize and develop friendships simply by going home after work.
 A big city can be a lonely place.

 Is coliving a new idea?